TheStig294/100-more-randomats-pack-1/README.md

 Spectators can explode props they posses by pressing left-click.\
 \
 _ttt_randomat_explosivespectate_ - Default: 1 - Whether this randomat is enabled\
+_randomat_explosivespectate_timer_ - Default: 0 - Seconds until the event activates\
+_randomat_explosivespectate_damage_ - Default: 100 - Explosion magnitude, scales damage based on distance.
+For ~20 damage if someone is standing right on top of a prop, set this to about 15\

 Changed name from "Pyro-possession - middle click to go boom!", updated to work with randomat 2.0\
 Originally made by [Arch](https://steamcommunity.com/sharedfiles/filedetails/?id=1461821324)